 - Though decisions have officially been launched, it will take some time for all emails to leave our server and reach your inbox.

-- Decision emails are sent to all applicants regardless of decision (assuming you submitted a completed application).
+- Decision emails are sent to all applicants regardless of decision (assuming you submitted a completed spring transfer application).

 - Please check your spam/junk folders in case the email landed there instead of your inbox (this does sometimes happen).

 - The sender of the email will be “College of William & Mary.”
 The subject will either be “Good News” or “William & Mary Admission Decision.”